Skip to content

 }

-Use ${SETTING_NAME} placeholders in headers — resolved from user/group settings at runtime:
+Use ${SETTING_NAME} placeholders in headers — they are resolved from user/group settings at runtime:

 {